 The finite-difference time-domain method is applied to the analysis of radiation from shielding enclosures with internal sources.
 Results from the three-dimensional code which has been developed are compared with analytical results from waveguide problems and the Lawrence Livermore TSAR code.
 Two enclosure examples are given to demonstrate the utility of the FDTD method for this application.
 One example is for radiation from slots, and the other is coupling of energy from a nonresonant aperture to an attached shielded cable that results in enhanced radiation.

-J. L. Drewniak et al., "Application of the Finite-Difference Time-Domain Method to Radiation from Shielded Enclosures," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1994, Institute of Electrical and Electronics Engineers (IEEE), Jan 1994.
+D. M. Hockanson et al., "Application of the Finite-Difference Time-Domain Method to Radiation from Shielded Enclosures," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1994, Chicago, IL), pp. 83 - 88, Institute of Electrical and Electronics Engineers (IEEE), Aug 1994.

 Electrical and Computer Engineering

 Keywords and Phrases